skytap/well-architected-framework/operations/Discovery/README.md

 estate.
 While functionally similar, the terminology can be slightly different.

-An organizations Power estate is comprised of:
+An organization's Power estate is comprised of:

 * **IBM Power systems** (sometimes called frames): IBM Power Systems are the physical servers that Power workloads and their applications